 Transformation through technology can be traced back dozens (internet), hundreds (printing press), or even thousands (wheel) of years.
 Creating software applications, building IT infrastructure, and rolling out business processes is not new—every tech publication from Business Insider to Wired has touted digital transformation, and the MIT Sloan School of Management has an entire initiative on the digital economy.

 But exponential technological growth does have an origin story.
 It began with infrastructure, which became the foundation for applications that redefined business processes.
-And in that way, everything is connected: The infrastructure determined what kinds of apps were used, which determined what kinds of processes worked best.
-Here.
-Let us explain.
+In that way, everything is connected: the infrastructure determined what kinds of apps were used, which determined what kinds of processes worked best.

 IT infrastructure is the primary digital transformation disruptor.
 Mainframes led to servers, which led to networks, which led to cloud hosting, which led to today’s hybrid environments.
 But the need for every company to adopt or adapt to the latest infrastructural breakthrough didn’t happen immediately.